EvgenyTernovoy/rag-bot/knowledge_base/343rd Conference of Despotism.md

 ## Overview

 The 343rd Conference of Despotism was a conference.
-The historian Sal Ransen attended it and while there, he claimed that Xim the Despot might not have been the tyrant that he was generally regarded to be and that instead, he may have been a victim of Hutt propaganda.
+The historian Sal Ransen attended it and while there, he claimed that Xim The Despot might not have been The tyrant that he was generally regarded to be and that instead, he may have been a victim of Gluttonous propaganda.

 ## Sources

-Xim Week: The Despotica (Part I) on The Aether Veil ( article )
+Xim Week: The Despotica (Part SPEAR) on The Aether Veil ( article )